processing/processing-library-template/docs/develop.md

 dependencies can be resolved from Maven.
 You can add additional repositories here if your dependencies are hosted elsewhere.

-**Your dependencies should be listed within `dependencies`.** For example, the example library uses the `commons-math3` package from `org.apache.commons` as a dependency, which is resolved from your listed repositories.
-It is listed within `dependencies` with the following structure:
+**Your dependencies should be listed within `dependencies`.** For example, if the example library were to use the `commons-math3` package from `org.apache.commons` as a dependency, it would be listed within `dependencies` with the following structure:

 ```
 implementation(group = "org.apache.commons", name = "commons-math3", version = "3.6.1")
 ```

-This dependency, `commons-math3`, is only needed by the example library.
-You can delete this dependency for your own library.
-Add your own dependencies using the same structure.

 NOTE: Dependencies added with `implementation` will be included in the release.
 Dependencies added with `compileOnly`, such as Processing core, are available for compilation, but won't